qProve-P/Gitfo/README.md

 ## Features

 - Get detailed info about GitHub repositories
-- Query GitHub user profiles
+- Get info about GitHub user profiles
+- Get info about GitHub users and repositories in bulk from a file
 - Fetch releases, branches, open PR count, language breakdown
 - Use a GitHub token to bypass rate limits
 - Save results as `.json`, `.txt`, or `.csv`